 With that preamble, get a mug of coffee ready and let’s start.

-How to Become a Better Web Developer in 2019
+How to Become a Better Web Developer

 Becoming a better web developer goes beyond improving your coding skills.
 It involves knowing the perfect tools to use for any given task.
 On top of that, becoming a better web dev involves knowing when to ask for help and keeping the clients happy among other things.